HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week3/session-plan.md

     - [Exercises 3](#exercise-3) and then [Exercises 4](#exercise-4)
   - Async await
     - [Exercises 5](#exercise-5)
-  - `Promise.all` - Let students investigate
+  - `Promise.all` - Let trainees investigate
   - Optional - Chaining.
 Calling `.then` returns a promise.
 Only get to here when they understand async/await and promise consumption and creation.
     - [Reason for promise](https://mobile.twitter.com/addyosmani/status/1097035418657144832?s=19)
   - [Exercises 5](#exercise-5) and [Exercises 6](#exercise-6)